International Orientation – August/September 2014

 Offered in the morning and afternoon, these tours will focus on the range of services and supports available to students at Queen’s.
 Tours will be led by student volunteers.
 Meet in QUIC’s lounge.

 These tours will focus on the range of services and supports available to students at Queen’s.
 Tours will be led by student volunteers.

 Wednesday, August 27

 Introduction to Indigenous Culture and Welcome to the Territory

 Queen’s University sits on the traditional lands of the Haudenosaunee & Anishinaabe peoples, two of Canada’s First Nations.
 Participate in this short introduction and welcome hosted by our partners from the Four Directions Aboriginal Student Centre here at Queen’s.
-Space is limited.
+Meet in QUIC’s lounge.

 Saturday, August 30

 - travel to and from Toronto by coach bus;